aws-samples/automating-datalake-using-lakeformation-and-visualize-using-quicksight/README.md

 i.
 For Target Database, choose existing Glue database created earlier. ii.
 For Target storage location choose the S3 bucket - For Bucket name, type the name of the s3 bucket that you created earlier in student lab. iii.
-Add a folder at the end of the bucket url path.
+Add a folder at the end of the bucket url path. iv.
-NOTE: The value is similar to the following string, <StackName>-s3bucketname iv.
 For Data Format choose Parquet

 ![Image](images/image28.png)

 d.
 For Import Frequency, Select Run On Demand
 e.
 For Import Options;
 i.
 Give a suitable Workflow Name